apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsDesign.md

 Block Placement Policies
 ------------------------
 HDFS supports 3 different pluggable block placement policies with addition to default.
-Users can choose the policy based on their infracstructre and use case.
-By default HDFS supports with BlockPlacementPolicyDefault where the placement and replication will happen as mentioned in Replica Placement column.
+Users can choose the policy based on their infrastructre and use case.
+By default HDFS supports BlockPlacementPolicyDefault where the placement and replication will happen as mentioned previously in Replica Placement.

 ### BlockPlacementPolicyRackFaultTolerant

-By default for a cluster with racks more than 1, the block placement will be like one replica on local rack and 2 replica on remote rack.
-Totally 2 racks will be used to place the blocks.
-With the BlockPlacementPolicyRackFaultTolerant we can place replicas to most racks.
-This ensures the block placement policy with best tolerance. https://issues.apache.org/jira/browse/HDFS-7892 Configration
+By default for a cluster with racks more than 1, the block placement will be like one replica on local rack and 2 replicas on remote rack.
+Totally 2 racks will be used to place a block with replication.
+With the BlockPlacementPolicyRackFaultTolerant we can place replicas to more than 2 racks.
+This ensures the block placement with best tolerance and availability.In Scenario like 2 racks going down at the same time will cause data inavailability where this placement policy will be helpful. https://issues.apache.org/jira/browse/HDFS-7892

+Configration

 hdfs-site.xml